-Common side effects are pain, redness, and swelling in the arm; and tiredness, headache, muscle pain, chills, fever, and nausea throughout the rest of the body.
+Common side effects are pain, redness, swelling in the arm, tiredness, headache, muscle pain, chills, fever, and nausea throughout the rest of the body.
 This is a normal sign that the vaccine is working as expected.
 A person is fully protected 2 weeks after receiving their last dose.
-Once fully vaccinated, people may be able to begin doing previously enjoyed activities such as gathering indoors without masks with other fully vaccinated people.
+Once fully vaccinated, people may be able to begin doing previously enjoyed activities, such as gathering indoors without masks with other fully vaccinated people.

 COVID-19 vaccines do not cause the disease.

 None of the FDA-approved vaccines use a live or weak version of the COVID-19 virus.
 Innovative and proven technology helps the body recognize key parts of the virus and build a strong immune response.